 - Play the Kahoot! games with an online class or encourage students to play the games individually.

 - Share the facts on social media.
 Social media platforms can be powerful tools to SHATTER THE MYTHS® about drugs and alcohol.
 Tweet, snap, or post.
-Use the new “Not everyone’s doing it” social media cards and hand-held placards.

 - Participate in the Drug Facts Challenge!, an interactive game using scientific facts about the brain and addiction, marijuana, vaping, and more.

 - Use free, science-based resources in classrooms and communities, or at home.
-These include activity ideas on various topics; science- and standards-based classroom lessons and multimedia activities on teens and drugs; and the recently updated Mind Matters series, which helps teachers explain to students the effects of various drugs on the brain and body.
+These include activity ideas (below) on various topics; science- and standards-based classroom lessons and multimedia activities on teens and drugs; and the recently updated Mind Matters series, which helps teachers explain to students the effects of various drugs on the brain and body.